“Focus is often a matter of deciding what things you’re not going to do.” – John Carmack

 Growing up, my Christmas Eves were simple—and wonderful.

-Because my grandfather was a pastor (and still is), every Christmas Eve, we would pile into our family car, drive through the South Dakota snow, and attend Candles and Carols at the church on Melgaard Road.
+Because my grandfather was a pastor, every Christmas Eve, we would pile into our family car, drive through the South Dakota snow, and attend Candles and Carols at the church on Melgaard Road.
 Following the service, all the relatives would cram into my grandparent’s small house.
 We would eat.
 We would each open 1-2 presents.
 And make some of the most beautiful memories of my childhood.

 Our Christmas was simple and wonderful.
 I wouldn’t change anything about it.
 In fact, I think it was wonderful because it was simple.
 It kept our main thing the main focus of the holiday.